Disease/Disorder

 Environmental

-Balance, coordination, mobility, and cognitive/behavioral deficits from TBI often require increased supervision and structured environment to maintain the patient in the home.
+Balance, coordination, mobility, and cognitive/behavioral deficits from TBI often require increased supervision and structured environment to maintain the patient in their community.
 Structural accommodations may also be required for home discharge of the patient.
+Environmental modification to decrease sensory stimulation during the acute stage of recovery is a core component of early management to mitigate agitation.12

 Social role and social support system

-Importance of the TBI patient’s social support system cannot be overstated.
+The importance of the person with TBI’s social support system cannot be overstated.
 Disposition from the hospital setting is often dependent on the ability, availability, and willingness of family members to support mobility and assist with care.
-Social support may promote safety and prevent medical and psychological complications.
+Social support may promote safety and prevent medical and psychological complications.12

 Professional issues

-Ethical/legal focuses are decision-making capacity, worker’s compensation, medical malpractice, and in very severe TBI, withdrawal of care.
-The rehabilitation team must advocate for the patient’s interests and coordinate with other professionals including psychiatry, ethics committee members, insurance providers, and attorneys.
+Ethical/legal issues that healthcare providers often address in the management of TBI include decision-making capacity, worker’s compensation, medical malpractice, and in very severe injury, withdrawal of care.
+The rehabilitation team must advocate for the patient’s interests and coordinate with multiple professionals and stake holders, including but not limited to other medical consultants, ethics committee members, insurance providers, family members, and attorneys.28

 Rehabilitation Management and Treatments